-When a demand for hot water (by opening a hot tap, etc.) is sensed by the flow switch, the pump starts and the burner lights at its middle output, increasing immediately to its maximum output.
-Water in the boiler is then diverted from the central heating system to the domestic hot water heat exchanger, heating the incoming mains water.
+When there is a demand for hot water (by opening a hot tap, etc.) the incoming mains water passes through the bi-thermal heat exchanger which is sensed by the flow switch, the burner lights at its middle output, increasing immediately to its maximum output.
 The burner output is varied to maintain the temperature of the hot water as that set by the adjustable temperature selector.
 When the flow switch senses that hot water is no longer required the burner is turned off and the boiler immediately returns to the central heating mode.

 In both modes the fan operates at full speed before the burner lights, remaining at that speed until the demand is satisfied.

-When the burner is turned off, the fan will continue to run for 20 seconds and the pump will stop immediately if the selector is set for hot water only.
+When the burner is turned off, the fan will continue to run for 20 seconds approximately if the selector is set for hot water only.